Itsmmdoha/clickstat/README.md

 ## To do

 1. Build a database to store the links and their indentifiers
-2. Buil a front end.
+2. Build a front end.